How Dangerous Are Mercury (Silver) Fillings?

 - Reduces the risk for cracked and sensitive teeth.

-If you have amalgam fillings and want to eradicate the hazard they pose to your health, come to our office for a free consultation.
+If you have amalgam fillings and want to eradicate the hazard they pose to your health, come to our office for a consultation.
 After all, your health is worth more than anything in the world, so take this step to a much healthier life!